Saektide/WAN/README.md

 ---

 This is the source code of WAN Front End.
-If you are looking to log those RC requests, you can contact to [https://dev.wikia.com/User_talk:KockaAdmiralac][the cube], WAL (WikiaActivityLogger) is not longer working.
+If you are looking to log those RC requests, you can contact to [https://dev.wikia.com/User_talk:KockaAdmiralac](the cube), WAL (WikiaActivityLogger) is not longer working.
 However, WAN will restrict some things like the number of wikis that you added, the HTTPS site, etc. Any bug or feedback are welcome on Issues.